Community "plunges" result in innovative, collaborative projects that lead to change.

 Most communities learn about local health issues from the boardroom.
-The Community Health Action Team (CHAT) believes that nothing creates greater understanding and motivation for action than hearing directly from community members in need.
+ThedaCare's six Community Health Action Teams (CHAT) believe that nothing creates greater understanding and motivation for action than hearing directly from community members in need.
 That’s why we organize "plunges," which take us into the heart of a community to learn about issues right where people live, learn, work, and play.

-Since 2001, CHAT has done plunges on a variety of issues that impact community health, including affordable housing, alcohol, childhood obesity, diversity, mental health, poverty, rural health, seniors, and smoking.
+Since 2001, CHAT Teams have done plunges on a variety of issues that impact community health, including affordable housing, early childhood, understanding our LGBTQ population, alcohol, childhood obesity, diversity, mental health, poverty, rural health, seniors, understanding our Mexican population, and smoking.

 Learn more about our past plunges